What is a Pipe Sleeve? Its Functions, Materials, and Uses

 A pipe sleeve is a higher-size pipe section to protect the inner pipe from higher loads or to provide free movement in a certain direction.
-Through these pipe sleeves, the lower-size pipe or cables can easily run.
+Through these pipe sleeves, the lower-size pipes or cables can easily run.
 In the process and power piping industry, there are many instances where pipe sleeves are used.
 In this article, we will learn the common applications of pipe sleeves in the piping and pipeline industry.

 What is a Pipe Sleeve?